Tristannn1337/Ivory/README.md

 -   **Principal** (ETH)
     -   The amount of ETH that the operator is raising out of 32.
     -   Limited to increments of 0.5 ether?
+    -   Maximum of 30, minimum of 1
 -   **Maturity** (Block)
     -   The block that the operator is committing to withdrawing the validator balance by.
     -   Enforced by penalties described in the cryptoeconomics withdrawal calculations section.
     -   Operator is given a grace period of +/- 7 days.
+    -   Maximum of 30 years, minimum of 1 month
+        -   May be smart to make the maximum be a function of how long the contract has existed... for example, upon deployment the maximum could be 1 year and over the course of the next 5-10 years the maximum would be interpolated to it's final value of 30.
+Would allow the contract to stand the test of time before allowing people to make such long term commitments.
 -   **APR** (%)
     -   The reward rate the operator expects from the network, presumably discounted by their commission rate, and guaranteed to the bondholder.
+    -   Maximum of 0.10, minimum of 0.01

 ### Withdrawal Calculations
 Validator balance portioning between the development fee, bond holders, and node operator upon validator exit and withdrawal.